rasadeghnasab/QA/README.md

-# Laravel command line Q&A
+# Laravel command line finit state machine project

+You can clone this repository and simply create any finit state machine app of your own by using the sample code provided.

-A Q&A console app made with Laravel + Artisan
+Sample code is a QA console app made with Laravel + Artisan

 # Prerequisites